Kidnappers free American missing in Syria since 2012

 A senior U.N. official said the negotiations for Curtis’ release were handled by the Qataris.

-White House national security adviser Susan Rice said in a statement that Curtis, 45, was “safe outside of Syria, and we expect he will be reunited with his family shortly.”
+White House national security adviser Susan Rice said in a statement that Curtis was “safe outside of Syria, and we expect he will be reunited with his family shortly.”

-Curtis is an author and journalist who published books under the name Theo Padnos.
-His family said in a statement that he changed his name legally to Peter Theo Curtis after he published a memoir called “Undercover Muslim: A Journey into Yemen.”
-The name change was to make it easier to travel in the Muslim world, the family said.
+Curtis, 45, also goes by the name Theo Padnos, according to his family, who described him as a journalist and a writer.

 ‘ETERNALLY GRATEFUL’

-The family said it was “deeply grateful to the governments of the United States and Qatar and to the many individuals, private and public, who helped negotiate the release of our son, brother and cousin.”
+The family said in a statement it was “deeply grateful to the governments of the United States and Qatar and to the many individuals, private and public, who helped negotiate the release of our son, brother and cousin.”

 “My heart is full at the extraordinary, dedicated, incredible people, too many to name individually, who have become my friends and have tirelessly helped us over these many months,” said Curtis’ mother, Nancy Curtis, of Cambridge, Massachusetts.
 “Please know that we will be eternally grateful.”